LANDLORDS, SAVE 30% ON OUR MOST POPULAR TOOLS THIS BLACK FRIDAY

 What is a lease term?

-A month-to-month term is essentially a rental agreement for a one-month period that is renewed automatically each month for another month until properly terminated by either party.
+A month-to-month term is essentially a rental agreement for one month that is renewed automatically each month for another month until properly terminated by either party.
 It does not have a pre-determined end date.
 Landlords require 30 days’ notice from tenants and landlords must give tenants 2 months’ notice to end such an arrangement.
-In the Residential Tenancy Act (RTA), month-to-month tenancies are referred to as “periodic” tenancies and are by far the most common type of periodic tenancy, but a tenancy can also be established on a weekly or other periodic bases.
+In the Residential Tenancy Act (RTA), month-to-month tenancies are referred to as “periodic” tenancies and are by far the most common type of periodic tenancy, but a tenancy can also be established on a weekly or other periodic basis.

 If a one-year lease ends, it automatically becomes a month-to-month arrangement unless both parties agree to sign another fixed term.